lorenzo-stoakes/linux-vm-notes/sections/page-tables.md

 * Conversely, freeing is performed by [pgd_free()][pgd_free], [pud_free()][pud_free], [pmd_free()][pmd_free], [pte_free()][pte_free] and
   [pte_free_kernel()][pte_free_kernel].

-* There are interesting details as to the operation of each of these functions, I go into a fair bit of detail in these in the [page table functions][funcs] page.

 * A function which performs allocation is [__handle_mm_fault()][__handle_mm_fault].
 Simplifying and stripping out the